-IBM Engineer Who Designed The Universal Bar Code Dies At 94
+IBM Engineer Who Designed The Universal Product Code Dies At 94

 When it came time to present to the team of grocery executives, Laurer said his boss "made it clear that if I was wrong or I could not sell the idea to the brass, it would end my career, not his.
 My arguments must have been persuasive."

 In 1973, the grocery industry settled on the bar code pitched by Laurer and IBM.
 Between 1976 and 1980, the number of stores using IBM's bar code jumped from 104 to 2,207.
-The codes even caused a campaign trail gaffe in 1992, when President George Bush was reportedly astounded by a bar code scanner during a tour of a grocery convention, playing into a narrative that Bush was out of touch with regular people.
+The codes even caused a campaign trail gaffe in 1992, when President George H.W.
+Bush was reportedly astounded by a bar code scanner during a tour of a grocery convention, playing into a narrative that Bush was out of touch with regular people.
 (It later turned out the scanner he was confronted with had advanced features not yet available.)

-Decades later, most UPC's still employ the 12-digit number and 30 black bars Lauer designed.
+Decades later, most UPC's still employ the 12-digit number and 30 black bars Laurer designed.

 George Laurer was born in New York City, survived polio as a teenager and was drafted into the Army in World War II.
 After his discharge, he was unemployed when he enrolled in a television and radio repair course.
 His instructor persuaded him to quit, get his high school equivalency diploma and go to college.
 In 1951, he graduated from the University of Maryland with a degree in electrical engineering.
 Laurer worked at IBM in North Carolina's Research Triangle Park until 1987.